 Finally, regardless of the reason you choose to study abroad, one result that seems to happen to everyone is that you learn more about yourself than you ever imagined.
 Regardless of why you think you want to study abroad, the results are always profound and varied and usually undetectable for a while.

 An exchange program is the most traditional type of international experience.
 WVU maintains exchange relationships with over 50 partner institutions across the globe.
 These university partnerships allow us to send and receive students through reciprocal exchange.
 A reciprocal exchange is where a student pays their Tuition & Fees at their home institution, and they receive the same benefits abroad (depending on the exchange, you may pay for housing and meals abroad or here at WVU).
 These programs provide credit from the partner institution that will be transferred via Global Affairs - Education Abroad on a Pass/Fail basis.

 A faculty-led program is a study abroad experience led by a WVU faculty member.
 The faculty member teaches a course (or series of courses) abroad, and the participants receive WVU credit and a letter grade.
 Faculty-led programs can range from one week to one semester in length.
 Also, WVU International Internships fall under this category.

 ISEP is a non-profit consortium of over 300 colleges and universities around the world.
 ISEP offers WVU the opportunity to go on exchange or direct enroll in many different universities around the world, at a comparable cost, and allows them to use their financial aid.

-Affiliate programs are third-party companies that WVU works with to allow students a wider variety of study abroad experiences.
+Affiliate programs are third-party companies that WVU works with to allow students a wider variety of education abroad experiences.
 Our affiliates can help students study abroad at their dream location, allowing us to connect in areas where we can't support a traditional exchange.